launchdarkly/launchpad-ui/.changeset/shaggy-years-float.md

 '@launchpad-ui/core': patch
 ---

-Moved .Alert-close class to its own wrapper div to avoid Button styling collisions
+[Alert] Increase the specifity on .Alert-close to fix style conflict with buttons